This factsheet was last updated in October 2015.

 - challenges of growth, especially global markets

-- challenge of economic downturns and tougher trading conditions
+- economic downturns and tougher trading conditions

 - changes in strategy